pragsmike/PromptCritical/docs/prompt-representation.md

 NOTE: The code will likely keep a file that holds the next id integer and will update it atomically when it draws one.

-## File naming
+## File naming and directory organization

 Prompt files are written with the extension `.prompt`.

-Processors will accept any name with that extension, but they always produce new files with the prompt ID as the name.
+Processors will accept any name with that extension, but they always produce new files with the prompt `id` as the name.

+All prompt files are stored under a single directory whose name is specified to the tool by the experimenter at runtime.

+For now, we store all the files in one directory.
+In the future, we may shard them across a set of subdirectories to shorten lookup time by the filesystem.

 ## File encoding

-The file is ALWAYS UTF-8, and the files are written without any UTF marker bytes.
+The file is ALWAYS UTF-8, and the files are written without any UTF-8 BOM bytes.
 Line endings are LF.
 The parser will tolerate CRLF but will convert it to LF internally.
 The hash computation uses LF canonically (see below).